mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_train_java.md

     public boolean export(String fileName, int quantizationType, boolean isOnlyExportInfer,List<String> outputTensorNames);
 ```

-You can load the saved model to perform re-training or inference.
+You can load the saved model to perform training or inference.